txt/ase23/docs/software2.md

 - more powerful than you know.

 <br clear=all>

 Software mediates everything
 - down to the pacemakers that control the beating of our heart.
-- you design software, you make those choices, are you aware of the consequences of those choices?
+- you design software, you make those choices, are you controlling for  the consequences of those choices?

 e.g
 consider the choices inside a classifier deciding "you need chemotherapy" or "you don't".